Scroll to down to the bottom for a CSA Q&A

 7. Does your farm grow everything in the CSA shares?

-Even though we are a working farm, we definitely do now grow 100% of our CSA vegetables.
+Even though we are a working farm, we definitely do not grow 100% of our CSA vegetables.
 If we did that things would get boring pretty quickly!
 We are quite a small urban farm, under 1 acre, so we are limited by space (and also by other conditions like soil type and available tools) and we focus on growing a particular lineup of veggies.
 All of the radishes, turnips, fennel, kohlrabi, beans, kale and arugula in our CSA boxes come from our fields, which comes out to be about 1/3rd of the total content of the boxes throughout the season.
-We source the remaining produce from other small, organic diversified farms throughout South Florida.
+We source the remaining produce from other smallborganic farms throughout South Florida.
 Every farm has its specialty and its star crops, so we work with these other farms to make sure we get the good stuff from everyones fields for our members.
-Teenas Pride for heirloom tomatoes, LNB groves for all things tropical fruit, French Farms for lettuce and carrots, Worden Farms for big brassicas like cabbage, collards and broccoli, and Verde Farms for everything else!
+Teenas Pride for heirloom tomatoes, LNB groves for all things tropical fruit, French Farms for lettuce and carrots, Worden Farms for big brassicas like cabbage, collards and broccoli.

 A fun article was published on "Short Order", the food blog for the New Times titled "5 Reasons to Join a CSA for Fall".
 Check it out for more from us about the many virtues of a CSA!

-We wont the Miami New Times "Best CSA" award this year!
+We won the Miami New Times "Best CSA" award this year!
 Thanks for everyone who voted, check out the article here!